 I will never stop repeating myself: Filipino food is flexible and open to interpretations.
 So long as you somewhat follow the base recipes of traditional dishes.

-You can choose to leave out ingredients like raisins listed in the recipe card except the ground pork.
+You can choose to leave out some ingredients listed in the recipe card, like raisins, but not the ground pork.
 But you also have an option when it comes to alternatives for what meat to use.

 - Ground Pork: Swap pork for any other ground meat.
 In fact, I used a combination of pork and beef for a deeper flavor.